Clemence says Council will review complaint

 Mr. DiPietro, who was late to the meeting and missed the initial comments about the official complaint, did not opine as to whether a violation occurred, but stressed there was no intent to do so.
 “I didn’t mean to violate anything,” he assured the public at the end of Monday night’s meeting.

 Mrs. Clemence announced the complaint during the “Chairman’s Announcements” portion of the meeting, requesting future violation complaints be turned into the Town Manager’s office in hard copy form rather than by email.
-Ms. Auclair noted that she had consulted with the Attorney General’s office as to proper procedures and was assured notification by email was appropriate.
+Ms. Auclair noted that she had consulted with the Attorney General’s office for planning out a bankruptcy as to proper procedures and was assured notification by email was appropriate.
 Mrs. Clemence said the complaint will be reviewed within the next 14 business days.
 “We will take that up as is required by law,” she affirmed.

 Ms. Auclair stressed the complaint is part of her desire for greater transparency in local government.